Setup & Migration

 Importing Vendors

-Import your vendor list from a CSV file to set up all your suppliers at once.
+Import your vendor (consignor) list from a CSV file to set up all your suppliers at once.
+Vendors are matched on name for duplicate detection.

 CSV Format

-Your vendor CSV should include at minimum a Name column.
+Your vendor CSV must include a name column.
 Optional columns include:

 Column Required Description